2025–26 Notre Dame Fighting Irish men's ice hockey season

-The 2025–26 Notre Dame Fighting Irish men's ice hockey season is the 66th season of play for the program and 9th in the Big Ten Conference.
-The Fighting Irish represent the University of Notre Dame in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Compton Family Ice Arena and are coached by Brock Sheahan in his first season.
+The 2025–26 Notre Dame Fighting Irish men's ice hockey season was the 66th season of play for the program and 9th in the Big Ten Conference.
+The Fighting Irish represented the University of Notre Dame in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Compton Family Ice Arena and were coached by Brock Sheahan in his first season.